feliciahxy/SC1015-DSAI-project/ReadMe.md

 - Deep-dive into EDA and modeling

-- Clear comparison of ML models
+- Clear comparison of ML models (XGBoost, Random Forest, ANN)

 - Market implications and real-world applications